Zachary-Kramer/CS499-Bioinformatics/README.md

 Different use cases for fuzzy matching range from searching for a list based on relevance to providing recommendations to replace potentially misspelled search words.

-When running our program with three different sequences, here were our outcomes.
+When running our program with three different FASTA sequences, a substring of ACTCACCACTGT, and an Intel i7-4700HQ, these were our outcomes.

 Sequence (length)  | Levenshtein | Sorensen | Time(Parallelized vs Non-parallelized) |
 ------------------ | ----------- | -------- | -------------------------------------- |